 First recommendation: inform and consult the members of the social and economic committee (CSE)

-The employer has the obligation to take measures to ensure the safety and protect the physical and mental health of the workers (article L. 4121-1 of the Labor Code).
+The employer has an obligation to take measures to ensure the safety and protect the physical and mental health of workers (Article L. 4121-1 of the Labour Code).

-Among these measures, the employer must define actions for the prevention of risks, information and training of employees and the implementation of an organization and appropriate means.
+Among these measures, the employer must define actions for risk prevention, information and training of employees, and the implementation of an appropriate organization and resources.

-Staff representatives should be involved in the definition of these preventive measures.
+Employee representatives should be involved in defining these prevention measures.

-The CSE must in fact be consulted on questions concerning “the organization, management and general operation of the company”, as well as on the “company's social policy, working conditions and employment. »
+The Works Council (CSE) must indeed be consulted on matters concerning "the organization, management and general operation of the company", as well as on "the company's social policy, working conditions and employment."

-The spread of the Covid-19 epidemic and the measures announced by the public authorities to deal with it are obviously of interest to the general operation of the company, in that it affects the conditions of employment of employees. and the preservation of their state of health.
+The spread of the Covid-19 epidemic and the measures announced by the public authorities to deal with it are obviously of interest to the general operation of the company, insofar as it affects the employment conditions of employees and the preservation of their health.

-Involving staff representatives in the measures to be considered in such a context can also have the virtue of allowing you to benefit from an additional relay with employees to better make them aware of the need to comply with preventive measures.
+Involving employee representatives in the measures to be considered in such a context can also have the advantage of allowing you to benefit from an additional link with employees to better raise their awareness of the need to respect preventive measures.

 Second recommendation: update the single risk assessment document (DUER)

-The DUER is the document which allows you to make an inventory of the risks in the company and to evaluate them.
+The DUER is the document that allows you to inventory the risks in the company and to assess them.

 As a reminder, the DUER must be implemented in all structures, regardless of the size of their workforce.

-The spread of the COVID-19 epidemic is a new risk facing employees: it should be integrated into the DUER.
+The spread of the COVID-19 epidemic is a new risk that employees face: it should be included in the DUER.

-Updating the DUER to integrate this risk will allow you to identify the workstations for which there is a risk of transmission of the epidemic and to integrate the appropriate prevention and protection measures, for example the recommended barrier gestures. by public authorities.
+Updating the DUER to incorporate this risk will allow you to identify the workstations for which there is a risk of transmission of the epidemic and to integrate the appropriate prevention and protection measures, for example the barrier gestures recommended by the public authorities.

 Third recommendation: inform employees about protective measures

-Inform employees of the preventive measures recommended by the public authorities, in particular:
+Inform employees about the prevention measures recommended by public authorities, including:

 • Wash your hands regularly;